 State Sen. Sonny Borrelli is asking the attorney general to punish the Maricopa County Board of Supervisors for refusing to comply with a recent subpoena related to the Senate’s ongoing “audit” of the 2020 general election.

 Borrelli, a Republican from Lake Havasu City, filed a complaint with the Attorney General’s Office under a 2016 law known as SB1487, which allows any lawmaker to ask the attorney general to investigate a city or county for adopting policies that violate state law.
-If the attorney general finds that the city or county did violate the law, they must either change the disputed policy or forfeit 10% of the shared tax revenue they receive from the state for that year.
+If the attorney general finds that the city or county did violate the law, they must either change the disputed policy or forfeit the shared tax revenue they receive from the state.

 The complaint that Borrelli filed on Tuesday argues that the supervisors violated state law in defying Senate President Karen Fann’s subpoena demanding routers and related digital logs used by the county elections department.
 A judge ruled in February that the Senate’s subpoena extended to ballots, tabulation machines and other election materials that Fann demanded — but he didn’t order the county to comply, leaving enforcement to the Senate.
 Under state law, refusal to comply with legislative subpoenas is a class two misdemeanor.